maa-targino/Rest-Api/README.md

 ### Creating the Database

-You can sing-up for MongoDB Atlas to use the free option of its DBaaS by clicking [here](https://www.mongodb.com/atlas-signup-from-mlab) and creating an account.
+You can sing-up for MongoDB Atlas to use the free cloud-hosted option of its DBaaS by clicking [here](https://www.mongodb.com/atlas-signup-from-mlab) and creating an account.